Dreaming of a tiger: hidden power, always ready

 Ask yourself: “Is there something in my life I am ‘holding in ambush’ — preparing, gathering strength, waiting for the right moment?
 What is it?
 And has the waiting gone on too long?”

 Astrological note: A tiger in ambush evokes Mars in the 12th house, or Pluto in the 1st house, or Mars transiting through the 12th house.
-Scorpio and Pisces with Mars in the 12th house know this hidden, accumulating force.
+Scorpios and Pisces with Mars in the 12th house know this hidden, accumulating force.
 If Mars is now transiting your 12th house — hidden strength is preparing for its next leap.

 He springs.
 Fast, precise.
 No wasted movement — only one, absolute.
 Fear — and alongside it something awed: this is perfection.